RETURN TO THE HOME PAGE

 Samba em Berlim

 "Samba in Berlin" is a Brazilian aperitif.
-It is delicious and easy to make (its name has been simplified and is now just Drink Samba)
+It is delicious and easy to prepare (its name has been simplified, and it is now just called "Samba").

-And this is "Samba", a Brazilian drink that is extremely simple to make:
+And this is the "Samba," an extremely simple Brazilian drink to make:

-In a glass, start by adding a lot of ice, add a dose of cachaça (or tequila, or sake), and then just top up the glass with Pepsi Cola (it can be Coca Cola), give it a little mix and the samba is ready.
+Start by filling a glass with plenty of ice, add a shot of cachaça (or tequila, sake, vodka...), and then top up the glass with Pepsi Cola (or Coca-Cola, haha...); give it a quick stir, and the Samba is ready.

 You can spice it up by adding a slice of lemon, and if you want mint leaves to decorate.